angular-architects/module-federation-plugin/libs/native-federation/README.md

 # Native Federation for Angular

+> [!WARNING]
+> **Native federation has moved!**
+>
+> This is our older deprecated v3 version.
+Starting Angular 22, we're moving to a new repository.
+For upgrading from v3 to v4, please have a look at our [new repository](https://github.com/native-federation/angular-adapter).

 Native Federation is a "browser-native" implementation of the successful mental model behind webpack Module Federation for building Micro Frontends (Plugins, etc.).

 ## Features 🔥